How Much Omega 3 Per Day Should I Take?

 But research tells a different story: 4 out of 5 supplement users have low omega-3 levels (1).

-Consuming enough omega-3s is associated with a myriad of benefits, from improved heart health to reduced inflammation.
+Consuming enough omega-3s is associated with a myriad of benefits, from improved heart health and lower triglyceride levels, to reduced inflammation.
 But to fully cover your omega-3 needs, it often takes a higher dose than many anticipate to experience benefits.

-Exactly how much fish oil are we talking about?
+Exactly how much omega 3 per day do you need?
 Let’s take a closer look at the research, and how to calculate the correct serving size based on your product.

 First Things First: Why Is Taking an Omega 3 Daily Dose Beneficial?